golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/running-in-browser.md

 [ Open localhost ](http://localhost:8080/index)

-If you click the run button, after a while in the result container, we should get the result of the script: `Hello World`, and in the log container we should see the logs of executed commands.
+If you click the 'Echo Hello World' button, after a while in the result container, we should get the result of the script, and in the log container we should see the logs of executed commands.

 ![Output logs](/browser_log.png)